imPrashik/sndcpy-auto-shell/README.md

 # sndcpy-auto cast shell

-This is an forked copy of https://github.com/rom1v/sndcpy to include auto casting selection and shell input using `sndcpy-auto` shell script
+This is an forked copy of https://github.com/rom1v/sndcpy to include following:

+* Casting auto audio cast authorization in mobile with audio mute and shell input using `sndcpy-auto` shell script
+* Device Selection if multiple devices are connected

 The purpose is to enable [audio forwarding][issue14] while mirroring with [scrcpy].
 However, it can be used independently.